Dental Hygiene

 Compliance with required immunization records and a national background check, provided by the college-approved vendor, must be completed and submitted before the first day of Dental Hygiene classes.
 Details of these requirements will be provided at orientation.
 In addition, there will be information regarding a mandatory Suicide Prevention Training for Healthcare Professionals course and the American Heart Association BLS Provider CPR training.

-CDC (Center for Disease Control) guidelines are used to determine the proper PPE (Personal Protective Equipment) worn by all faculty and students in the clinical setting.
-Strict participation of these guidelines is designed to minimize the risk of exposure to the Covid-19 virus.
+The program uses guidelines set by the CDC (Center for Disease Control) to determine the appropriate PPE (Personal Protective Equipment) for faculty and students in the clinical setting.
+Strict adherence to these guidelines aims to reduce the risk of exposure to BBP and airborne viruses.

 Each state, the District of Columbia and the U.S. protectorates vary in what professions they require to be licensed and the educational requirements for those licenses.
 It’s important to understand whether the degree or certificate you obtain from CBC will meet the educational eligibility requirements for a license in the state in which you plan to practice.